A woman claims her unfortunate initials mean her company's HR won't use her name in emails.

 Woman Says Human Resources Won’t Use Her Name In Emails Because Of Her Unfortunate Initials

-A woman has shared that her unfortunate initials have meant her company’s HR won’t even use her name in emails.
+A woman claims her unfortunate initials mean her company’s HR won’t use her name in emails.

 Choosing the right name for a baby is one of the most difficult decisions a parent can make.